 No required distributions

 As mentioned earlier, employer-sponsored retirement accounts and traditional IRAs are tax-deferred -- you'll have to pay taxes on the money at some point.
 And Uncle Sam doesn't want to wait forever, so he came up with something called minimum required distributions (MRDs).
 According to the rules, you must begin taking money out of your 401(k) or traditional IRA by April 1 of the year following the year in which you reach age 70 1/2 -- whether you need the money or not.
 (If you're still working, you can delay MRDs in your 401(k) until after you retire.)

 However, since Uncle Sam doesn't have a vested interest in the tax-free money in Roth IRAs, they aren't subject to MRD rules.
-So, if you can live on your Social Security, pension, other savings, and perhaps part-time work (who wants to retire anyway?), then the money in your Roth can keep growing tax-free, creating a bigger bundle for when you do need it.
+So, if you can live on your Social Security, pension, other savings, and perhaps part-time work, then the money in your Roth can keep growing tax-free, creating a bigger bundle for when you do need it.

-Also, a Roth IRA is good for the beneficiaries of your estate.
+A Roth IRA is also good for the beneficiaries of your estate.
 Just as you would receive the proceeds of a Roth tax-free, so would your heirs.
 However, beneficiaries have to pay income taxes on the money inherited from 401(k)s and traditional IRAs.
 (Both forms are still subject to estate taxes, if applicable.)